hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Polaris and the sword of Eld can easily be appreciated in all their's splendor too.

-The gunslinger, didn't like the letter, it made him unease.
-Plain as he is he cannot fully grasp the meaning of everything he just heard.
+The gunslinger, didn't like he just heard, it made him unease.
+Plain as he is he cannot fully grasp the meaning of the letter.
 Shivers run through his spine.

 I know you are a bit overwhelmed now - says the Crimson King.
 Believe me, this is not any easier for me either than it is for you.
 I don't know how much could I bear if I were you.
-What universal truths would I have to swallow once I get to my Tower...
-I try not to think...
-It might be... mmm... unwise.
+What universal truths would I have to swallow once I get to my Tower.

 Back to silence.